choojoe/dod-4th-medical-team/README.md

         )}
     </NightModeContext.Consumer>

-* See CustomDrawer as an example.
+* See CustomDrawer as an example of the above.

 * Note that ReactNavigation really likes to work with functions rather than classes, however, the two can be easily converted between each other.
  * If you are trying to access data from a CLASS COMPONENT, we have to do some basic setting via initalizing contextType.